 Step 2.
 Fill your steamer with distilled water according to the manufacturer’s instructions.

 Step 3.
 Set the steamer to medium pressure and temperature settings.

 Step 4.
 Hold the steamer about 1-2 inches away from the grout line and move it back and forth across the area.
 Continue until the entire area has been treated.

 Step 5.
 Allow the area to dry completely before walking on it or placing the furniture items back in the room.

 A Few Additional Tips for Regular Maintenance of the Grout Color

-The sooner you apply the cleaning solution, the easier it will be to lift the dirt and brighten the color.
+The sooner you apply the cleaning solution, the easier it will be to lift the dirt and brighten the grout color.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.